-Located along Little Joe Creek between Lakewood Ave. and Sheridan Rd., RLA #39 is 5.5 miles above the creek's junction with the Arkansas River, and immediately west of the Sheridan Rd. bridge over Little Joe Creek.
-Of the seven residences that make up the

-RLA, all are situated in the Little Joe Creek alluvial floodplain at between 710 and 720 ft. elevation
+Located on the south side of Little Joe Creek between S. Hudson Ave. and S. Irvington Ave., and from the creek south to E. 56th St., RLA #63 is 5 miles above the creek's junction with the Arkansas River, and immediately east of the Hudson Avenue bridge over Little Joe Creek.
+Of the seven residences that make up the RLA, all are situated in the Little Joe Creek alluvial floodplain at between 700 and 710 ft. elevation.